mezcel/printf-time/man/manpage.md

 **w, s, j, k, up arrow, down arrow**
 : show information about using printf-time

-# SEE ALSO

-gcc, printf, make, tty, gtk3, pandoc, c-json

 # BASHRC

 **Using ./ttyBashrc with ~/.bashrc**